Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Future Work and Applications

-Following this approach, Drakopoulos et al. \cite{drakopoulos2023neural} and Leer et al. \cite{leer2025hearing} have trained DNN-based hearing compensation strategies on the outputs of DNN-based models of the NH and HI auditory system.
-This has recently led to the first subjective evaluations of deep-learning based hearing compensation in listening tests with hearing impaired listeners \cite{leer2025hearing}, in which DNN-based hearing loss compensation outperforms state of the art hearing aids across all measures.
+Recent work has explored training DNN-based hearing compensation strategies on the outputs of DNN-based models of the NH and HI auditory system \cite{drakopoulos2023neural, leer2025hearing}.
+This has recently led to the first subjective evaluations of deep-learning based hearing compensation in listening tests with hearing impaired listeners \cite{leer2025hearing}, in which DNN-based hearing compensation outperforms state of the art hearing aids.

-Compared to other state of the art DNN-based models of the auditory system, our model has several advantages when used for this purpose \textemdash first, we simulate activity in the midbrain rather than the ear, and second, our models are trained directly on recorded data rather than data simulated by engineered models.
-A parametrised hearing compensation model could be trained to correct distortions in the neural code for a wide range of hearing loss by sampling from the space of hearing loss which we learn during training.
-This would allow development of a hearing aid with a small set of control parameters which are directly related to the effects of hearing loss on the neural code, which could then be quickly fitted to a new listener by human in the loop optimisation.
+Our model is uniquely well suited for this application since we simulate activity in the midbrain rather than the ear, and we train directly on recorded data.
+A parametrised hearing compensation model could be trained to correct distortions in the neural code for a wide spectrum of hearing loss by sampling from the learned space to generate realistic activity.
+This would allow development of a hearing aid with a small set of control parameters directly learned from the effects of hearing loss on the neural code, which could be quickly fitted to a new listener by human in the loop optimisation.
 The success of our model in generating neural activity for brains with unseen hearing loss profiles by searching over the $\psi$ space gives us confidence in this approach.